Laci1953/RC2014-CPM/HiTech C compiler optimization/CGEN/64/readme.txt

-Version valid for RC2014's with any hardware configuration
+Version valid for RC2014's with only 64 KB RAM